Lee Tinsley: Boston Red Sox / Philadelphia Phillies

 Tinsley was traded to the Boston Red Sox on March 22, 1994, for a player to be named later.
 He hit .222 in 78 games for them in 1994, while tying a club record by going 13-for-13 in stolen base attempts in his first full year in the majors.
-He opened the 1995 campaign with a 14-game hitting streak, while also making good on his first 2 stolen base attempts of the year to run his streak to a team record 15 in a row dating back to 1994.
+Tinsley opened the 1995 campaign with a 14-game hitting streak, while also making good on his first two stolen base attempts of the year to run his streak to a team record 15 in a row, dating back to 1994.
 Tinsley later had a career-best 15-game hitting streak from June 10–25, finishing the campaign with a .284 average in 100 games for Boston.

 On January 29, 1996, the Red Sox traded Tinsley (along with Glenn Murray and Ken Ryan) to the Philadelphia Phillies in exchange for Heathcliff Slocumb and two minor leaguers.
 He appeared in 31 games for the Phillies before being dealt back to Boston on June 9.
-He appeared in 92 of the Red Sox's final 102 games and hit .245.
+Tinsley appeared in 92 of the Red Sox' final 102 games and hit .245.

 Back to Seattle

-Tinsley was dealt back to Seattle prior to the 1997 season, which was an injury-riddled campaign for Tinsley, who started 19 of Seattle's first 24 games, but was eventually sidelined in May with an injured right elbow.
+Tinsley was dealt to Seattle prior to the 1997 season, which was an injury-riddled campaign for Tinsley, who started 19 of Seattle's first 24 games, but was eventually sidelined in May with an injured right elbow.
 He was then activated on August 1, returning to the lineup two days later, but was placed back on the D.L. on August 21.
 He hit only .197 that season in 49 games.

 Later career

-Tinsley never returned to the Majors but he spent 1998–99 in AAA with the affiliates of the Anaheim Angels, Montreal Expos and Cincinnati Reds.
+Tinsley never returned to the Majors, but he spent 1998–99 in AAA with the affiliates of the Anaheim Angels, Montreal Expos and Cincinnati Reds.
 In 2000, he played in the independent Western Baseball League with the Valley Vipers and then moved to the Mexican League where he finished off the season.